Foraging: what to look out for each month

 A common annual herb with rounded leaves that's considered by most gardeners to be a weed.
 It can grow through the winter, though usually stays in a compact rosette form close to the ground.
 Its leaves and flowers have a delicious, peppery, tangy flavour.

-How to use it: pick leaves from the middle of the rosette-like plant and wash well to get rid of any dust or grit.
-It's pepperiness is good in winter salads (especially when mixed with goat's cheese and beetroot).
+Pick leaves from the middle of the rosette-like plant and wash well to get rid of any dust or grit.
+It's pepperiness is good in winter salads, especially when mixed with goat's cheese and beetroot.
 Or add it to soups, salsa and pesto.

 A creeping, climbing plant in the same family as cannabis.